ArbenKqiku/arbenkqiku.github.io/_posts/2025-09-29-path-analysis-in-r.md

   arrange(desc(count))
 ```

-We can see that in almost 20% of sessions, users leave the website immediately after signing in.
+We can see that in almost 20% of user paths, users leave the website immediately after signing in.
 This could point to an issue with the sign-in process itself or a tracking problem.
 Either way, it’s worth investigating, if this behavior is real, it could represent a significant loss in potential revenue.

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-5-path-analysis/image-5.1.png" alt="linearly separable data">